 The recommended RFR for EURO is the Euro Short Term Rate (€STR) administered by the European Central Bank. €STR reflects the wholesale euro unsecured overnight borrowing costs of banks located in the euro area.

-As of 1st October 2020, Sterling LIBOR linked products that mature beyond 2021 no longer form part of the Bank’s standard product offering, and alternative rates are available customers.
+As of 1st October 2020, Sterling LIBOR linked products that mature beyond 2021 no longer form part of the Bank’s standard product offering, and alternative rates are available to customers.
 The rates available will differ depending on customer requirements and product type.
 These rates may be drawn from the Bank’s existing product suite or be based on SONIA.
-If a customer wishes to avail of Sterling LIBOR pricing after this date, terms and conditions that can accommodate the future switch from LIBOR to an alternative rate by the end of 2021 must be included.
 Your relationship manager will be in touch in the coming months to discuss the options available to you on transition.

 You will note from the BOE guidance that SONIA is likely to be used by the large corporate market and smaller value products or SME loans are likely to move to other alternative rates.